There's nothing quite like opening the door and breathing fresh, clean,

 pointing fingers, ultimately we're going to have to point them at

-Now let's look a bit more closely at the three key sources of air pollution.
+Now let's look a bit more closely at these three key sources of air pollution.

-There are something like a half billion cars on the road today—one for every two
+There are over one billion cars on the road today (one for every two

-people in rich countries such as the United States.
-Virtually all of them are powered by gasoline
+people in rich countries such as the United States) and there will be

 carbon) and, in theory, burning them fully with enough